Processor

 functions might also be confirmed viaCallbackConfirmations

-batches, we need to tick the processor each time the batch is at the top of the queue to continue, so we will need at least as many ticks as number of functions we have in the batch, and each function has to wait for its turn.
+batches, the processor must be ticked each time the batch is at the top of the queue to continue, so at least as many ticks will be required as the number of functions in the batch.

 Storage

-will receive batches of messages from the authorization contract and will enqueue them in a custom storage structure we designed for this purpose, called a QueueMap
+The Processor will receive message batches from the Authorization contract and will enqueue them in a custom storage structure called a QueueMap

 .
-This structure is a FIFO queue with owner privileges (allows the owner to insert or remove from any position in the queue).
+This structure is a FIFO queue with owner privileges, which allow the owner to insert or remove messages from any position in the queue.

-Each “item” stored in the queue is an object MessageBatch
+Each “item” stored in the queue is a MessageBatch

 #![allow(unused)] fn main() { pub struct MessageBatch { pub id: u64, pub msgs: Vec<ProcessorMessage>, pub subroutine: Subroutine, pub priority: Priority, pub retry: Option<CurrentRetry>, } }